PGA Championship 2026 odds, picks, predictions, favorites: Expert fading Ludvig Aberg at Aronimink Golf Club

 Scottie Scheffler, the world's No. 1 ranked golfer, looks to win his second consecutive PGA Championship as well as his second tournament of the year when he takes part in the 2026 PGA Championship.
 Scheffler is looking to become the first back-to-back PGA Championship winner since Brooks Koepka did it in 2018 and 2019.
 Tiger Woods, who is not in the field this year, was a back-to-back winner twice, doing so in 1999 and 2000 and in 2006 and 2007.

-Action from Aronimink Golf Club in Newtown Square, Pa., begins on Thursday.
+Action from Aronimink Golf Club in Newtown Square, Pa., begins on Thursday, with the first tee times coming at 6:45 a.m.
+ET.
 Scheffler enters as the +480 favorite at the 2026 PGA Championship.
 Other favorites include Rory McIlroy (+950), Cameron Young (+1200), Jon Rahm (+1500) and Ludvig Åberg (+1800).
 Before making any 2026 PGA Championship picks, you need to see the 2026 PGA Championship predictions from golf expert David Bearman.

 Visit our DraftKings promo code review to see their latest offers and get started.